Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

 American ExpressMastercardVisa

-Cards CoveredMost premium credit and charge cards plus the Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card - See full list of cards and benefitsAll credit and debit cards (Benefits vary by card type and card issuer)Only covers Visa Infinite cards
+Cards CoveredMost premium credit and charge cards plus the Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card — See the full list of cards and benefitsAll credit and debit cards (Benefits vary by card type and card issuer)Only covers Visa Infinite cards

 Return Window90 days60 days90 days